 Having held a job that I loved so much taught me that it’s possible to have it all.
 It’s possible to go to work everyday and be in love with what you do, feel fulfilled, feel inspired.
 And this made me determined to find another job like that – at all costs.
 This time I knew exactly what I was looking for and I decided I would not settle.

 Fast forward a few months and I landed the most incredible “pinch-me-I-must-be-dreaming” opportunity at a new studio.
-My salary increased, I was working alongside a team of vibrant, positive people, with the chance to develop, run, and lead in a much more creative and fulfilling way than I ever had before.
+My salary tripled, I was working alongside a team of vibrant, positive people, with the chance to develop, run, and lead in a much more creative and fulfilling way than I ever had before.
 I got to work on the things that I do well in a position that really utilised my talents and skills.
 I’ve since been able to save up money, to travel, with more free time to do things that I really love.
 But I never would have even gone looking for this job had I still been employed by the other studio.
 Do you see how often the seemingly worst things that happen can lead to the best?

 I know the same is true with my feet.
 When I think about what happened with my feet two years ago, I always think, “Thank god this happened to me because it woke me up.”
 It shifted me off the path I was on which was filled with fear and anxiety about the future and got me living more in the now, prioritising myself and the things that make me come alive.
 It forced me to deal with and overcome the pain and uncomfortable feelings from the past that were holding me back.